Student and Family Handbook

 Directory Information

 Certain student data is considered “directory information.”
-This information allows the district to announce students’ names, and publish honor rolls, programs, etc. Pursuant to Minnesota Statute Chapter 13, regarding directory information and military recruitment offices requesting said information:
+This information allows the district to announce students’ names and publish honor rolls, programs, etc. According to Minnesota Statute Chapter 13, regarding directory information and military recruitment offices requesting said information:

 “Subd.
 5. Directory information.
 Information designated as directory information pursuant to provisions of United States Code, Title 20, Section 1232g and Code of Federal Regulations, Title 34, Section 99.37, which are in effect on January 1, 2007, is public data on individuals.
 When conducting the directory information designation and notice process required by federal law, an educational agency or institution shall give parents and students notice of the right to refuse to let the agency or institution designate any or all data about the student as directory information.
 This notice may be given by any means reasonably likely to inform parents and students of the right.”